Silver King Euonymus

 Euonymus japonicus 'Silver King'Item #3520 USDA Hardiness Zone: 6 - 9

 An attractive hedge plant with silvery white margins on glossy green leaves that adds unique color and texture to the landscape.
 Can be grouped to form a low screen.
-Highly adaptable; tolerates poor soils and heat.
-Excellent topiary specimen for landscape or container.
+Highly adaptable; tolerates poor, lean soils and heat.
+An excellent topiary specimen for the landscape or containers.
 Evergreen.

-- OverviewLight Needs:Partial to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Moderate growing 6 ft. tall, 3 ft. wide in natural form.
+- OverviewLight Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.Average Landscape Size:Moderate growing; reaches 6 ft. tall, 3 ft. wide, in natural form.

 - CareCare InformationEasy to grow in average, well-drained soils.
-Follow a regular watering schedule during the first growing season to establish a deep, extensive root system.
-Takes some shade, particularly in hot climates.
-For a neat appearance, shear annually to shape.
-Prune regularly to maintain topiary forms.Pruning time: spring after flowering.Light Needs:Partial to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.
+Best with full sun in humid climates and afternoon shade in extremely hot climates.
+Water deeply and regularly during the first growing season to establish an extensive root system; reduce frequency once established.
+Fertilize in early spring.
+Prune regularly to maintain shape as a topiary.Pruning time: spring after flowering.Light Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.

 - History & LoreHistory:Euonymus is native to Eastern Asia including the Himalayas, but can be found in Europe, Australia, North America and Madagascar.
 E. japonica is native to Japan, Korea and China.
 The berries are a valuable food source to birds, but all parts of this plant are poisonous to humans.
 Euonymus is commonly called Japanese spindle due to the use of its hardwood in making spindles for spinning wool.